 “The products we build are there to help people to live a better life,” she says.
 “I feel like maybe I could never be a doctor, nurse or firefighter, but as an engineer, I am impacting people’s lives, not just people around me, but worlds away.”

 Physics Professor Ertan Salik, who serves as the technical supervisor for the program, sees the program’s great potential for growth and success.

 “Great products cannot be developed in isolation.
-You need input and feedback from various backgrounds, various expertise levels.
-And that’s what the NASA CPP program achieves, in my opinion, on a small scale, which gives students a great preparation for their future.”
+You need input and feedback from various backgrounds, various expertise levels.”

 “In traditional research, you determine a problem to work on and typically, in my field, you do some laboratory research and you publish your results.
 And that’s great,” he says.
 “In this program, something else happens.
 A real product is being developed.”